Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-prestige-classes.md

 The following are class features of the cosmic descryer prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** A cosmic descryer gains no proficiency with any weapons, armor, or shields.
+A cosmic descryer gains no proficiency with any weapons, armor, or shields.

+### Spells per Day/Spells Known
-**Spells per Day/Spells Known:** At every other cosmic descryer level, the character gains new spells per day (and spells known, if applicable) as if he or she had also gained a level in a spellcasting class to which he or she belonged before adding the prestige class level.
+At every other cosmic descryer level, the character gains new spells per day (and spells known, if applicable) as if he or she had also gained a level in a spellcasting class to which he or she belonged before adding the prestige class level.
 If already an